Instructors at Gracie Barra

 Through-out his journey Jarvis was able to focus on cleaning up his technique, increase precision, timing and fluidity.
 He was able to compete at the US Open, Pan Ams, Relson Nationals, and Arnold Classics medaling every time.
 In 2007 he came to Alaska and found a home at Gracie Barra.

 In 2010, after winning gold in the adult Brown belt division at the US Open he was awarded his Black belt from Nelson Monteiro.
+More recently, in 2013, Jarvis was awarded his First Degree, also from Nelson Monteiro.

 "As lead instructor at Gracie Barra I draw upon all my experiences and the lessons I’ve learned to help our students succeed."